NikhilMukraj/spiking-neural-networks/README.md

   - STDP test should get parameters before scope of the function not within the scope
   - Repurpose get_if_params function to get IFCell parameters
   - Consider removing 0-1 scaling default
+  - **Receptor kinetics handling should have an inputtable value to set r at**
   - Make sure to use regular parameters default if IFType is not Izhikevich or Izhikevich Leaky, but if it is use the Izhikevich default
   - Update code in obsidian when refactor is done, maybe update results

+- Have system to generate new neurotransmitter and receptors from TOML

 - Split `main.rs` functions into a few different files for readability